Life Sciences Consulting Case Interview: Pharma, Biotech, and MedTech Cases (2026)

 - Complete 1 M&A/due diligence case with rNPV framing

-- Review ZS Associates case interview guide and L.E.K. case interview guide
+- Review the ZS Associates case interview guide and L.E.K.-specific case format notes

 - Run 2 full mock interviews with a partner using case interview practice partner guide